-- At the end of every month, the receipts are reconciled against the bank statement. - All transactions are recorded using the Sage Software. - Any missing receipts are identified and replacement sought (or if not, a file note is completed). - At the end of the month, the Sage Accounts are backed-up and a copy of the files is taken home by the Administrator on an external hard disk. - A summary report is emailed to all Trustees and a copy is kept by the Administrator.
+- At the end of every month, the receipts are reconciled against the bank statement. - All transactions are recorded using the QuickBooks via our bookkeeper. - Any missing receipts are identified and replacement sought (or if not, a file note is completed). - A summary report is emailed to all Trustees and a copy is kept by the Administrator.
 Trustees can request further information on any of the financial transactions from the Administrator.